-Having a good understanding of bird collision risk, and measures that might be adopted to mitigate that risk, is essential to ensure that renewables development targets can be reached without affecting the viability of populations of sensitive species.
+Having a good understanding of bird collision risk, and measures that might be adopted to mitigate that risk, is essential to ensure that renewable energy tragets can be reached without affecting the viability of populations of sensitive species.
 This requires robust studies conducted at operating wind farms, and this was what we did at the Klim Wind Farm in Denmark.